Analog Joy Club

 - ドラゴンスレイヤー・Dragon Slayer (1986)

-Videogame publisher Enix, best known for their long-running RPG series Dragon Quest, began publishing board and card game adaptations of their games in the late 80s/early 90s.
+Videogame publisher Enix, best known for their long-running RPG series Dragon Quest and eventual merger with Square, began publishing board and card game adaptations of their games in the late 80s/early 90s.

 - ドラゴンクエストI.IIボードゲーム・Dragon Quest I.II (c.1993)

 Hanayama was one of Japan’s first modern card and board game manufacturers in the Showa era.
 Their バンカース Bankers game, first released in the 1950s, was a uniquely Japanese spin on Parker Bros.’
 Monopoly, featuring events and locales native to Japan.

 Alongside Hanayama, Koide was one of the first Japanese publishers to design and distribute card and board games in the Showa era.
 They created sugoroku, karuta, trump (ie, playing) cards, and board games, and licensed popular television and manga properties.

 - チロリン村とくるみの木ゲーム・Chirorin Town & the Walnut Tree Game (c.1960s)

 - １丁目１番地ゲーム・Ichi Chōme Ichi Banchi Game (c.1960s)

 - 相撲ゲーム・Sumo Wrestling Game (c.1960s)

 Namco, best known for their arcade, computer, and console videogames, only dipped briefly into board games and only to produce adaptations of their own titles.
 In 1985 and 1986, they produced two short-lived series: Handy Board Game—featuring two titles in slim, paperback-sized sleeves—and Fantasy Board Game, featuring three titles in larger, bookshelf-sized boxes reminiscent of wargames popular at the time.